metanymie/metanymie.github.io/vr_films.md

 ## 2009
 ### Avatar
 James Cameron's epic 3D film features humans in a lab who use virtual reality to interact with the Na'vi people who live on a distant moon.

+### Dreamscape
+A thrill-seeking Man signs up with Dreamscape Inc, provider of electronic dreams and vivid fantasies.
+Transformed into an unstoppable Courier, he enters a world of corporate espionage.
+Hunted by agents of the State and aided by unlikely allies, he carries out his mission with brutal efficiency.
+However, illusion quickly turns into nightmare as reality and fantasy blur.

 ### Gamer
 American science fiction action thriller film written and directed by Mark Neveldine and Brian Taylor.[3]
 The film stars Gerard Butler as a participant in an online game in which participants can control human beings as players, and Logan Lerman as the player who controls him.